 it prevents me from going forward out of the cage and into a new, better understanding or situation.

 Selfishness is the foundation from which pride and fear work.
 Selfishness is the primary cause of human conflict as well as the main force against change for the better.
 Selfishness – that is to protect myself or gain for myself no matter the consequences to others; to advocate for what I want for personal gain even when it is wrong, without concern to its impact on others; to take from others to ‘enrich’ myself with no concern about the impact or cost to others – is the root cause of human problems, including mine and yours.
 Pride and fear work from a selfish base nature, and together, they make all the things that are wrong with both individuals and the human race that is made up of the collective individuals.
-Hatred – that which causes or justifies taking from or harming others - is merely a manifestation of pride or fear or selfishness.
+Hatred – that which causes or justifies taking from or harming others - is merely a strong emotional manifestation of pride or fear or selfishness.
 The heart or center of the highest form of love is to value someone else so much as to behave selflessly towards them motivated by compassion...to want to be with them, not apart from them.